rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-25-d4e7f06e6fea4ab3-notice-of-attachment-dated-august-222025-in-rc-no-8802-of-2025-against-p-krishna.md

 source: sebi
 stocks: []
 tags:
-- attachment-notice
+- attachment
 - enforcement
+- investment-adviser
+- non-compliance
-- investment-advisory
+- recovery
 - unregistered-services
-- compliance-violation
-- recovery
 title: 'Notice of Attachment dated August 22, 2025 in RC no 8802 of 2025 against P.
   Krishnakumar (PAN: ASDPK8613Q) in the matter of Unregistered investment advisory services/activities of YM Forecast managed by P Krishnakumar and Jagdeesan S'